VladimirKalachikhin/Galadriel-cache/README.md

 # GaladrielCache
 This is a simple raster map tiles cache/proxy to use on a weak computers such as RaspberryPi or NAS.
 Author use it in the wi-fi router/GSM modem under OpenWRT on his sailboat Galadriel.<br>
 GaladrielCache can be used with any on-line map viewer.
-[OruxMaps](http://www.oruxmaps.com/cs/en/) is a good choice.<br>
+[OruxMaps](http://www.oruxmaps.com/cs/en/) is a good choice.
+[GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map/tree/master) is a good choice too.<br>
 Tiles stored on standard OSM z/x/y file structure, so you may use SD with maps directly on your smartphone in the event of a disaster.

 ## Features: